v3io/v3io-tsdb/README.md

 it has built-in help, see the following add/query examples:

 ```
 	# create a DB with expected ingestion rate of one sample per second and some aggregates (at 30 min interval)
+	# and cross-label aggregates for "host"
-	tsdbctl create -t <table> --ingestion-rate 1/s -a count,sum,max -i 30m
+	tsdbctl create -t <table> --ingestion-rate 1/s -a count,sum,max -i 30m -l label1

 	# display DB info with metric names (types)
 	tsdbctl info -t <table> -n